cstrahan/capnp-ruby/README.md

 client = ezclient.client

 ```
-Create an EzRpcClient and from it get our DynamicCapabilityClient.
+Create a request of the method "getWorker" who is in the variable get_worker_method above.
+Then, send it storing the pipelined request.
 ```ruby
 request = client.request(get_worker_method)
 pipelinedRequest = request.send
 ```
-Create a request of the method "getWorker" who is in the variable get_worker_method above.
-Then, send it storing the pipelined request.
+get the returned "worker" set the method that we want to request on it and then set
+the parameters to requested, in this case we set dataint to 0.

 ```ruby
 pipelinedRequest.get('worker').method = put23method
 pipelinedRequest.taskToProcess.dataint(0)
 ```
-get the returned "worker" set the method that we want to request on it and then set
-the parameters to requested, in this case we set dataint to 0.
+now we wait for the results (note that this is the only line that blocks). while we are waiting
+the Global interpreter lock is released so we can run ruby code on other threads.
+Also note that we use ezclient as a waitscope.
 ```ruby
 results = pipelinedRequest.send.wait(ezclient)
 puts results.taskProcessed.dataint
 puts results.taskProcessed.madeBy
 ```
-now we wait for the results (note that this is the only line that blocks). while we are waiting
-the Global interpreter lock is released so we can run ruby code on other threads.
-Also note that we use ezclient as a waitscope.

 # RPC server Example
 ```ruby